 As well as the novelty factor, having wine on tap is more environmentally friendly and it doesn’t affect the taste negatively – in fact, it prevents the wine from going off.

 The wine is carefully sourced from all over the world, and you’re welcome to put a few varieties to the test before choosing your glass (or bottle).
-Then sit back and enjoy the rustic, charming setting.
+Then sit back and enjoy the rustic, charming setting (part of the very cool Flat Iron Square space).
 There’s even a small outdoor courtyard for warmer days.

 The wine is so good here that it’s pretty tough not to have just that one glass too many as you’re ensconced on your cosy pew and having a good old gossip.
 It’s just the kind of chilled out and friendly wine bar that London Bridge never knew it needed until it came.